-- "Blade" are to Blade Air Mobility, Inc., a Delaware corporation; - "Blade Options" are options to purchase shares of Class A common stock; - "Board" or are to the board of directors of Blade, or a committee thereof, as applicable; - "Class A common stock" are to the Class A common stock, par value \$0.0001 per share of the post-combination company; - "Closing" are to the consummation of the merger on May 7, 2021; - "Closing Date" are to May 7, 2021, the date on which the Transactions were consummated; - "DGCL" are to the Delaware General Corporation Law, as amended; - "EIC" are to Experience Investment Corp., a Delaware corporation, which has been renamed Blade Air Mobility, Inc. in connection with the consummation of the Transactions; - "EIC Class A common stock" are, prior to consummation of the Transactions, to EIC's Class A common stock, par value \$0.0001 per share; - "EIC IPO" are to the initial public offering by EIC which closed on September 17, 2019; - "EIC Options" are to the Legacy Blade Options assumed by EIC pursuant to the Merger Agreement at Closing, which automatically converted into options to purchase EIC Class A common stock; - "Exchange Act" are to the Securities Exchange Act of 1934, as amended; - "Founder Shares" are to the 6,875,000 shares of EIC Class B common stock and the shares of EIC Class A common stock issued upon the automatic conversion thereof in connection with the Closing; - "Investor Rights Agreement" are to the Investor Rights Agreement, dated as of December 14, 2020 (and effective as of the Closing), by and among EIC, the Sponsor and certain other parties thereto; - "KSL Capital Partners" are to KSL Capital Partners, LLC, a Delaware limited liability company, an affiliate of the Sponsor; - "Legacy Blade" are to Blade Urban Air Mobility, Inc. prior to the Closing; - "Legacy Blade Board" are to the board of directors of Legacy Blade; - "Legacy Blade Common Stock" are to the shares of Legacy Blade's common stock, par value \$0.00001 per share, including Legacy Blade Restricted Shares; - "Legacy Blade Options" are to options to purchase common stock of Legacy Blade; - "Legacy Blade Preferred Stock" are to, collectively, the shares of Legacy Blade's Series Seed Preferred Stock, par value \$0.00001 per share, Legacy Blade's Series A Preferred Stock, par value \$0.00001 per share, and Legacy Blade's Series B Preferred Stock, par value \$0.00001 per share; - "Legacy Blade Restricted Shares" are to the shares of Legacy Blade Common Stock granted to employees or other service providers of Legacy Blade that are subject to vesting conditions; - "Legacy Blade Stock" are to, collectively, the Legacy Blade Common Stock and Legacy Blade Preferred Stock; - "merger" are to the merger of Merger Sub with and into Legacy Blade, with Legacy Blade surviving the merger as a wholly owned subsidiary of EIC; - "Merger Agreement" are to that certain Agreement and Plan of Merger, dated as of December 14, 2020, by and among EIC, Merger Sub and Legacy Blade, providing for, among other things, and subject to the terms and conditions therein, the business combination between Blade and EIC pursuant to the merger of Merger Sub with and into Blade, as the same has been or may be amended, modified, supplemented or waived from time to time:
+"Blade" are to Blade Air Mobility, Inc., a Delaware corporation;

+"Blade Options" are options to purchase shares of Class A common stock;

+"Board" are to the board of directors of Blade, or a committee thereof, as applicable;

+"Class A common stock," are to the Class A common stock, par value \$0.0001 per share of the postcombination company;

+"Closing" are to the consummation of the merger on May 7, 2021;

+"Closing Date" are to May 7, 2021, the date on which the Transactions were consummated;

+"DGCL" are to the Delaware General Corporation Law, as amended;

+"EIC" are to Experience Investment Corp., a Delaware corporation, which has been renamed Blade Air Mobility, Inc. in connection with the consummation of the Transactions;

+"EIC Class A common stock" are, prior to consummation of the Transactions, to EIC's Class A common stock, par value \$0.0001 per share;

+"EIC IPO" are to the initial public offering by EIC which closed on September 17, 2019;

+"Exchange Act" are to the Securities Exchange Act of 1934, as amended;

+"Founder Shares" are to the 6,875,000 shares of EIC Class B common stock and the shares of EIC Class A common stock issued upon the automatic conversion thereof in connection with the Closing;

+"Investor Rights Agreement" are to the Investor Rights Agreement, dated as of December 14, 2020 (and effective as of the Closing), by and among EIC, the Sponsor and certain other parties thereto;

+"KSL Capital Partners" are to KSL Capital Partners, LLC, a Delaware limited liability company, an affiliate of the Sponsor;

+"Legacy Blade" are to Blade Urban Air Mobility, Inc. prior to the Closing;

+"Legacy Blade Board" are to the board of directors of Legacy Blade;

+"merger" are to the merger of Merger Sub with and into Legacy Blade, with Legacy Blade surviving the merger as a wholly owned subsidiary of EIC;

+"Merger Agreement" are to that certain Agreement and Plan of Merger, dated as of December 14, 2020, by and among EIC, Merger Sub and Legacy Blade, providing for, among other things, and subject to the terms and conditions therein, the business combination between Blade and EIC pursuant to the merger of Merger Sub with and into Blade, as the same has been or may be amended, modified, supplemented or waived from time to time;